Smooth-Pineapple/Visualiser/README.md

 * Installation of PyAudio can be tricky, I found this to be helpful: https://www.raspberrypi.org/forums/viewtopic.php?t=25173

-* Installation process and C++ libraries for controlling RGB Matrix HAT found at: https://learn.adafruit.com/adafruit-rgb-matrix-plus-real-time-clock-hat-for-raspberry-pi/driving-matrices
+* Installation process of RGB Matrix HAT and corresponding C++ libraries for functionality found at: https://learn.adafruit.com/adafruit-rgb-matrix-plus-real-time-clock-hat-for-raspberry-pi/driving-matrices

-* Processing of audio **HEAVLY** based on the work by *Thomas Kou and Hansson Lin* (https://github.com/thomaskou/RGB-Matrix-Audio-Visualizer)
+* Processing of audio **HEAVLY** based on the work by *Thomas Kou* and *Hansson Lin* (https://github.com/thomaskou/RGB-Matrix-Audio-Visualizer)

 * RGB display code **HEAVLY** based on the work by *hzeller* (https://github.com/hzeller/rpi-rgb-led-matrix)

+* I ran out of time/ patience a bit, so there are hacks here and there.
+For example, the audio spectrum code only supports seperating the data into a maximum of 16 "segments".